tascintra/explorer-lab/README.md

 ![](.github/rocket-pay.gif)

 The Rocketpay project is a component that simulated a credit card form, where it's possible to add input masks and update HTML events through DOM.

+## ✔️ What I learned

+In this project I learned how to use a 3rd part library to create input masks the were used to get credit card information and how to use regular expressions to filter the information.

 ## 🔖 Layout